opendp/opendp/docs/source/user/core-structures.rst

 * :ref:`measurement-constructors`
 * :ref:`transformation-constructors`

-In this simplified example with the :py:func:`opendp.meas.make_base_discrete_laplace` constructor, we assume the data was properly preprocessed and aggregated such that the sensitivity (by absolute distance) is at most 1.
+In this simplified example with the :py:func:`opendp.measurements.make_base_discrete_laplace` constructor, we assume the data was properly preprocessed and aggregated such that the sensitivity (by absolute distance) is at most 1.

 .. testsetup::